 All loans entered into are loans on deeds.
-The amounts reported in the balance sheets include the followings:
+The amounts reported in the balance sheet include the followings:

-As of March 31, 2010
+As of March 31, 2011

 Account for JBIC Operations

-Bankrupt loans 17,938
+Bankrupt loans 8,969

-Non-accrual loans 257,260
+Non-accrual loans 97,717

-Loans with interest or principal repayments more than three months on arrears 59
+Loans with interest or principal repayments more than three

+months on arrears

-Restructured loans 91,578
+Restructured loans 187,046

-Total 366,837
+Total 293,733

-- (a) "Bankrupt loans" are loans, defined in Article 96, Paragraph 1, Item 3 and 4 of the corporate Tax Law Enforcement Ordinance (Government Ordinance No. 97), on which accrued interest income is not recognized as there is substantial uncertainty over the ultimate collectability of either principal or interest because they have been in arrears for a considerable period of time or for other reasons. - (b) "Non-accrual loans" are loans on which accrued interest income is not recognized, although this excludes Bankrupt loans and the loans on which interest payments are deferred in order to support the borrowers' recovery from financial difficulties. - (c) "Loans with interest or principal repayments more than three months in arrears" are loans whose principal or interest payment is more than three months in arrears, and which do not fall under category of "Bankrupt loans" and "Non-accrual loans" - (d) "Restructured loans" are loans whose repayment terms and conditions have been amended in favor of the borrowers (e.g. reduction of or exemption from the stated interest rate, the deferral of interest payments, the extension of principal repayments or renunciation of claims) in order to support the borrowers' recovery from financial difficulties, and which do not fall under the category of "Bankrupt loans", "Non-accrual loans", and "Loans with interest or principal repayments more than three months in arrears".
+- (Note) The description of the following five accounts, Securitization Support Programs (Purchase-type operation), Credit Insurance Programs, Finance Operations for Facilitating Realignment of United States Forces in Japan, Operations to Facilitate Crisis Responses, and Operations to Facilitate Specific Business Promotion are omitted since there are no balance in these accounts. - (a) "Bankrupt loans" are loans, defined in Article 96, Paragraph 1, Item 3 and 4 of the corporate Tax Law Enforcement Ordinance (Government Ordinance No. 97), on which accrued interest income is not recognized as there is substantial uncertainty over the ultimate collectability of either principal or interest because they have been in arrears for a considerable period of time or for other reasons. - (b) "Non-accrual loans" are loans on which accrued interest income is not recognized, although this excludes Bankrupt loans and the loans on which interest payments are deferred in order to support the borrowers' recovery from financial difficulties. - (c) "Loans with interest or principal repayments more than three months in arrears" are loans whose principal or interest payment is more than three months in arrears, and which do not fall under the category of "Bankrupt loans" and "Non-accrual loans" - (d) "Restructured loans" are loans whose repayment terms and conditions have been amended in favor of the borrowers (e.g. reduction of or exemption from the stated interest rate, the deferral of interest payments, the extension of principal repayments or renunciation of claims) in order to support the borrowers' recovery from financial difficulties, and which do not fall under the category of "Bankrupt loans", "Non-accrual loans", and "Loans with interest or principal repayments more than three months in arrears". - (e) The amounts of loans indicated in the table above are the gross amounts prior to the deduction of allowance for possible loan losses.